cassiebuhler/BBLand/README.md

 In addition, our technical appendix includes graphs of the PVA metrics for a specific problem.
 This problem can be found in ``data/n20_uncon/iter62``.

+## Figures
+All figures generated from `getFigures.R` are in this folder.

 ## Results
 * `output_n<n>_<model>.txt`: Output log of every X and its solution
 * `parameters.txt`: A text file of parameters for that problem.
 This is also detailed in the technical appendix.